 Point System Example

-Once the quantification has been activated, the point totals can be categorized using a threshold system.
-This system easily identifies which leads to focus on and assign to the sales team.
+Once the calculation has been activated, the point totals can be categorized using a threshold system.
+This system quickly identifies which leads to focus on and assign to the sales team.

 Below is an example of a lead temperature threshold assignment.